kiranvm/Udacity-Linux-Server-Configuration/README.md

 		sudo vim /etc/sudoers.d/grader
    add text `grader ALL=(ALL) NOPASSWD:ALL`

+8. Enable SSH for Grader User
+	- Switch to Grader's Home directory and create a new directory called .ssh
+	- Run touch .ssh/authorized_keys
+	- Open the grader_key.pub and paste them into .ssh/authorized_keys file on VM
+	- Change permissions chmod 700 .ssh , chmod 644 .ssh/authorized_keys
+	- To make sure key based authentication is forced open /etc/ssh/sshd_config file '# Change to no to disable tunnelled clear text passwords' if the next line is 'PasswordAuthentication yes', change the 'yes' to 'no', save and exit the file, run

+		sudo service ssh restart

-8. Create an SSH key pair for grader using the ssh-keygen tool.
+9. Create an SSH key pair for grader using the ssh-keygen tool.
 Prepare to deploy your project.

 		ssh-keygen -t rsa

-9. Configure the local timezone to UTC.
+10. Configure the local timezone to UTC.

 		sudo dpkg-reconfigure tzdata

-10. Install and configure Apache to serve a Python mod_wsgi application.
+11. Install and configure Apache to serve a Python mod_wsgi application.

     If you built your project with Python 3, you will need to install the Python 3 mod_wsgi package on your server: sudo apt-get install libapache2-mod-wsgi-py3.

-11. Install and configure PostgreSQL:
+12. Install and configure PostgreSQL:

 			sudo apt-get install postgresql postgresql-contrib
     Do not allow remote connections
     Create a new database user named catalog that has limited permissions to your catalog application database.

-12. Install git.
+13. Install git.

 		sudo apt-get install git